Confidentiality Doctrine

 What NDA Agreements Are in Black-Letter Law

 In black-letter law, what are NDA agreements answers in two layers.
-The first layer is contract law: an NDA is a bilateral or multilateral promise, supported by consideration (most often the underlying business relationship the NDA enables), governed by the Restatement (Second) of Contracts in service matters and by the Uniform Commercial Code only where the NDA is folded into a sale of goods.
+The same instrument travels under several names: a confidentiality agreement, a CDA (confidential disclosure agreement), and a PIA (proprietary information agreement) all describe the same contract, walked through in plain language in the what is an NDA explainer.
+The first layer is contract law: an NDA is a bilateral or multilateral promise, supported by consideration and mutual assent (the consideration most often being the underlying business relationship the NDA enables), governed by the Restatement (Second) of Contracts in service matters and by the Uniform Commercial Code only where the NDA is folded into a sale of goods.
 The second layer is trade-secret law: an NDA is a source-of-law instrument that supplies the reasonable-measures element of the Defend Trade Secrets Act.
 Without an NDA, voluntarily handing confidential information to an outsider can defeat trade-secret status, because the statute requires the owner to take reasonable measures to keep the information secret.
 The NDA supplies that measure in writing.

 The contract itself does not create the secret.
 Trade-secret status attaches to information the owner already protects through hiring, access controls, and document discipline.
 The NDA preserves the legal status of the information as the owner shares it outward, and allocates the cost of breach if the receiving party leaks.
 A useful way to read any NDA is to ask, for each clause, which of those two jobs (preservation, allocation) the clause is doing.